jackmaden/philosophybreak/_articles/free-will-illusion-sam-harris.md

 </div>
 <p class="caption"><span class="caption-pointer">▲</span>The octopus is fiercely intelligent.
 Does free will have a place in the animal kingdom?</p>

-Dennett, of course, is aggrieved by Harris's summation of his position and responds to it in his <a target="_blank" href="https://samharris.org/reflections-on-free-will/">book-length review of Harris's Free Will</a>.
-Harris then <a target="_blank" href="https://samharris.org/the-marionettes-lament/">responds to that response</a>, eventually leading the two of them to <a target="_blank" href="https://samharris.org/podcasts/free-will-revisited/">record a podcast</a>, in which each responds to the other for over an hour.
+Dennett, of course, is aggrieved by Harris's summation of his position and responds to it in his <a target="_blank" rel="noopener" href="https://samharris.org/reflections-on-free-will/">book-length review of Harris's Free Will</a>.
+Harris then <a target="_blank" rel="noopener" href="https://samharris.org/the-marionettes-lament/">responds to that response</a>, eventually leading the two of them to <a target="_blank" rel="noopener" href="https://samharris.org/podcasts/free-will-revisited/">record a podcast</a>, in which each responds to the other for over an hour.
 The two of them may well continue to respond to each other for the rest of their lives.

 For our purposes in this article, however, we can say that though the argument rages on, Harris's neuroscience-backed case that free will is an illusion - though uncomfortable - is certainly a compelling one, and not easily challenged by competing theories on the subject.